 As generative AI makes it cheaper and easier to produce convincing forgeries, the bar for detection systems will only rise.
 The models we build today need to be resilient not just against today's attacks, but against adversaries who will have access to tomorrow's tools.
 That's not a problem you solve with a bigger dataset or a deeper network.
 It's a problem that demands the kind of principled, safety-conscious thinking that treats robustness not as a nice-to-have, but as the entire point.

-Building fraud detection at Vaarhaft has made me a better engineer precisely because it forces this mindset.
+Building fraud detection at VAARHAFT has made me a better engineer precisely because it forces this mindset.
 Every model is a hypothesis about what fraud looks like, and every adversary is running experiments to prove that hypothesis wrong.
 The only responsible approach is to do the same, faster and more creatively than they do.